TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 ##Installing BlueZ

-Development of the [noble](https://github.com/sandeepmistry/noble) library on Linux is mainly be done using BlueZ 4.x.
-However we've mostly tested the steward with BlueZ 5.x.
-If you want to continue to use/test 5.x you'll need to download the [latest version](https://www.kernel.org/pub/linux/bluetooth/) and unpack it.
-Then,
+The [noble](https://github.com/sandeepmistry/noble) library library is tested with BlueZ 4.100 and 4.101.
+The stock BlueZ available on Wheezy is 4.99.
+It's possible that this might work, but it's safer to go ahead and install by hand.
+Download the [version 4.101](https://www.kernel.org/pub/linux/bluetooth/) and then,

+	tar -xvf bluez
     cd bluez-5.x
     ./configure --disable-systemd --enable-library
     make